 I started my career in IT as a developer with Visual Basic, C# and ASP working with SQL Server backends.
 For the last 15 years though I’ve focused on the SQL Server side of things.

-Currently I’m working for a leading software vendor for the financial industry as a DBA, doing a mixture of development and data architecture.
+Currently I’m working for a leading software vendor for the financial industry as a Data Architect.
 If I have a speciality it is in making things run faster.

 As part of that role I do a lot of training in aspects of SQL Server.
 That goes from introducing newbies to SQL up to teaching our senior devs more advanced topics in query tuning.
 In support of that I do an lot of blogging internally.
 This site is aimed to share that stuff with the wider world.

 The topics on this blog range from the very basic to more advanced knowledge.
 Some of it is information that might exist in a lot of other places already.